 Farrow and Reid (2012) examined whether skilled junior tennis players could detect situational probabilities to anticipate the direction of the serve.
 Two groups of participants were analysed: players aged 11 years and players aged 17 years.
 All participants watched videos of tennis serves and their task was to touch the screen as quickly as possible where they thought the serve was going to land.
 The task was manipulated so that the first serve of every game was directed down the T. Hence, if players could detect situational probabilities, they should anticipate the direction of the first serve of every game faster as the match progresses.

-As illustrated in the figure below, the older group were clearly able to detect situational probabilities to aid anticipation, whereas the younger group did not.
+The results are illustrated in the figure below.
+It was clear that the older players detected situational probabilities to aid anticipation after the 8th game, whereas the younger group did not.

 Reasons why the younger group did not detect situational probabilities